 Use the value help dialog if:

-- The user is searching within a dataset that contains more than 1,000 items.
+- The user is searching in a data set with more than 200 items.

-- The user needs to define conditions, such as ranges and exclusions.
+- The user needs to define and select ranges and exclusions.

 Do not use the value help dialog if: